Sluicebox-ai/pact-api-testbed/README.md

 |url|OPTIONAL: URL to a custom schema for development purposes, if no version is specified.
 Can be a `http(s)://` or local `file://` resource.|

+### Obtaining the OpenAPI specification

+PACT Technical Specifications that the application must follow are also provided in the OpenAPI format.
+This tool usually obtains them over the Internet and inspects the application's response.

+To test from an environment without Internet access, download the OpenAPI specification from [PACT Network OpenAPI Schema Definitions](https://github.com/wbcsd/pact-openapi) in advance and specify the file path in `url` of the configuration file.

 ## Test

 To run this tool, use npx.